-36. Plaintiff's Asserted Brand Copyrights have significant value and have been produced and created at considerable expense.
+36. Plaintiff's Brand Copyrights have significant value and have been produced and created at considerable expense.

-37. Plaintiff owns all exclusive rights, including without limitation the rights to reproduce the Asserted Brand Copyrights in copies, to prepare derivative works based upon the copyrighted work, and to distribute copies of the copyrighted work to the public by sale or other transfer of ownership, or by rental, lease, or lending, the copyright protected works.
+37. Plaintiff owns all exclusive rights, including without limitation the rights to reproduce the Brand Copyrights in copies, to prepare derivative works based upon the copyrighted work, and to distribute copies of the copyrighted work to the public by sale or other transfer of ownership, or by rental, lease, or lending, the copyright protected works.

-38. Defendants have sold, offered to sell, marketed, distributed, and advertised, and are still selling, offering to sell, marketing, distributing, and advertising products using the Asserted Brand Copyrights without Plaintiff's permission.
+38. Defendants have sold, offered to sell, marketed, distributed, and advertised, and are still selling, offering to sell, marketing, distributing, and advertising products using the Brand Copyrights without Plaintiff's permission.

-39. Upon information and belief, Defendants have directly copied the Asserted Brand Copyrights to advertise, promote, offer for sale, and sell competing products of low quality and at a fraction of the price.
+39. Upon information and belief, Defendants have directly copied the Brand Copyrights to advertise, promote, offer for sale, and sell competing products of low quality and at a fraction of the price.

-40. As examples, Defendants deceive unknowing consumers by using, without authorization, the Asserted Brand Copyrights on Defendants' Online Stores to attract customers as follows:
+40. As examples, Defendants deceive unknowing consumers by using, without authorization, the Brand Copyrights on Defendants' Alibaba stores to attract customers as follows:

-Exemplary of Counterfeit Products sold on Defendants' Online Stores compared to
+Exemplary of Counterfeit Products sold on Defendant's Alibaba Stores